nikkhil160/nikhil/clsafujbu000d09la7zmu52x0.md

 2. Search Campaign.

-One of Google's gems is the Google Merchant Center, which allows you to submit your products for free.
+One of Google's gems is the [Google Merchant Center](https://merchants.google.com), which allows you to submit your products for free.
 Yes, you heard that right, free listings!
 No payment required to have your products displayed on Google.
 All you need to do is connect your Shopify store, and you're good to go.

 ![Free Listings](https://community.shopify.com/c/image/serverpage/image-id/365674i9647DCD0D59CA6F3/image-size/large?v=v2&px=999 align="left")

-Ella experienced a jaw-dropping $15,000 in revenue from Google Free Product Listings alone, without spending a dime on ads.
+She experienced a jaw-dropping $15,000 in revenue from Google Free Product Listings alone, without spending a dime on ads.
 It's incredible how Google can drive traffic your way without any ad expenditure.

 For those interested, you can sign up for Google Merchant Center and explore this opportunity.

-While Ella was thrilled with consistent free sales from Google Shopping, there was a limitation – control.
+While She was thrilled with consistent free sales from Google Shopping, there was a limitation – control.
 It's like having a car with no accelerator; it just moves on its own.
 We needed to provide her with an accelerator.

 So, we ventured into paid Google Ads, starting with a daily budget of $10.
 We ran two types of campaigns for her: